Reporting industrial greenhouse gas emissions

 Reliable and timely emissions data is essential to effective greenhouse gas (GHG) emission reductions.
 And verification helps ensure that this data is accurate and consistent

 B.C. facilities that emit 10,000 tonnes or more of carbon dioxide equivalent (CO2e) per year – and those that have emitted more than 10,000 tonnes in any of the previous three years – must report their greenhouse gas emissions annually.
-LNG operations have additional emissions reporting requirements.
+LNG operations have additional emission reporting requirements.

-B.C. facilities with attributable emissions of 25,000 tonnes or more during either the current reporting cycle or any of the previous three reporting cycles – and all regulated LNG operations – must have their emissions reports verified by an accredited third party.
+B.C. facilities with attributable emissions of 25,000 tonnes or more during either the current reporting cycle or any of the previous three reporting cycles – and all regulated LNG operations – must have their emission reports verified by an accredited third party.

 Reporting requirements differ for first-time and existing users: